opencv/opencv/modules/imgproc/doc/filtering.rst

     \vecthreethree{-1}{0}{1}{-2}{0}{2}{-1}{0}{1}

-and the second one corresponds to a kernel of:
+The second case corresponds to a kernel of:

 .. math::

     \vecthreethree{-1}{-2}{-1}{0}{0}{0}{1}{2}{1}

-See also:
+See Also:
-:func:`Scharr`,:func:`Lapacian`,:func:`sepFilter2D`,:func:`filter2D`,:func:`GaussianBlur`
+:func:`Scharr`,
+:func:`Lapacian`,
+:func:`sepFilter2D`,
+:func:`filter2D`,
+:func:`GaussianBlur`
 .. index:: Scharr

 Scharr
 ----------
 .. c:function:: void Scharr( const Mat\& src, Mat\& dst, int ddepth,            int xorder, int yorder,            double scale=1, double delta=0,            int borderType=BORDER_DEFAULT )

-    Calculates the first x- or y- image derivative using Scharr operator
+    Calculates the first x- or y- image derivative using Scharr operator.

-    :param src: The source image
+    :param src: Source image.

-    :param dst: The destination image; will have the same size and the same number of channels as  ``src``
+    :param dst: Destination image of the same size and the same number of channels as  ``src`` .

-    :param ddepth: The destination image depth
+    :param ddepth: Destination image depth.

-    :param xorder: Order of the derivative x
+    :param xorder: Order of the derivative x.

-    :param yorder: Order of the derivative y
+    :param yorder: Order of the derivative y.

-    :param scale: The optional scale factor for the computed derivative values (by default, no scaling is applied, see  :func:`getDerivKernels` )
+    :param scale: Optional scale factor for the computed derivative values.
+By default, no scaling is applied.
+See  :func:`getDerivKernels` for details.

-    :param delta: The optional delta value, added to the results prior to storing them in  ``dst``
+    :param delta: Optional delta value that is added to the results prior to storing them in  ``dst`` .

-    :param borderType: The pixel extrapolation method, see  :func:`borderInterpolate`
+    :param borderType: Pixel extrapolation method.
+See  :func:`borderInterpolate` for details.

-The function computes the first x- or y- spatial image derivative using Scharr operator.
+The function computes the first x- or y- spatial image derivative using the Scharr operator.
 The call

 .. math::